grafanalf/coredns-redis/README.md

 * Zone transfer and other fancy features are explictly ignored
 * DNS TTL support is implemented by relying on Redis EXPIRE/TTL commands

+# Features

+## DNS RRs

+Minimum support for SOA, NS, A and CNAME resource records is implemented.
+Documentation on how these are stored in Redis can be found below.

+Note that CNAME queries are handled transparently: the DNS client will not see the process used to resolve CNAMEs internally to a leaf A RR.
+This is an opinionated decision, which probably breaks the DNS specification, but allows concealing internal implementation details on how DNS aliasing is implemented, and is likely irrelevant to DNS clients: in the end, they seek an IPv4 address.

+## Transport protocols

+At the moment, only DNS queries are served over UDP or TCP.
+Other transports, like DNS over HTTP/S or over QUIC are not supported.

+## Reverse Zones

+Not supported.

+## Zone Transfers

+Not supported.

+# Redis storage definition

 All DNS RRs are implemented using Redis plain key/values and ASCII literals.

 The key format conforms to: